erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/general/controllers/README.md

 example.com/index.php/blog/start
 ```

-In the above example, framework would attempt to find a MODULE named <kbd>/blog</kbd> in the PUBLIC folder and it attempt the find a controller named <kbd>start.php</kbd> in the /controller folder and load it.
+In the above example, framework would attempt to find a MODULE named <kbd>/blog</kbd> in the PUBLIC folder and it attempts to find a controller named <kbd>start.php</kbd> in the /controller folder and load it.

 **When a controller's name matches the second segment of a URI, it will be loaded.**